sasha0552/nvidia-pstated/README.md

 ### systemd service

 Install `nvidia-pstated` in `/usr/local/bin`.
-Then save the following file as `/etc/systemd/system/nvidia-pstated.service`.
+Then save the following as `/etc/systemd/system/nvidia-pstated.service`.

 ```text
 [Unit]